 To help you quickly develop GraphQl queries, we provide a GraphiQL graphical user interface through the pos-cli.
 GraphiQL is a GraphQL editor with autocomplete and live docs that helps you structure GraphQL queries correctly.

 To learn more about using GraphQL and the GraphiQL tool, explore our documentation topics on using GraphQL in platformOS.

 We did some user research with developers who were new to platformOS but have now built their first couple of projects.
 These are their tips that will get you up to speed in platformOS quicker and easier:

 - Focus on GraphQL before anything else, it is the key to platformOS.
 You will be able to craft complex queries in GraphQL and also send back only the data that you need.
 Later, discover fragment queries, a favorite feature of seasoned platformOS developers.

-- Once you are familiar with the basics of platformOS (development workflow, pages, layouts, assets), invest some time in understanding Models.
-You can relate Models to GraphQL and build custom endpoints.
+- Once you are familiar with the basics of platformOS (development workflow, pages, layouts, assets), invest some time in understanding Records.
+You can relate Records to GraphQL and build custom endpoints.

 - Learn about our recommended Development Workflow.

 - There are no limitations inherent in traditional CMS’s in platformOS.
 This is a creative platform designed to provide basic tools, not restrictions.